Sparse maximum likelihood estimation for regression models: Main results

-The parameter $\alpha_n$ of the CMC gives its selection $\hat{M}_n$ a likelihood ratio test based interpretation: $\hat{M}_n$ is the most sparse model not rejected by the likelihood ratio test at level $\alpha_n$.
-Models selected by information criteria do not have a similar interpretation.
-In real applications where $n$ is fixed, $\alpha_n$ plays a similar role as the penalty term in $\ell_1$ penalized regression in that it controls the sparsity of the selected model.
+Although they all select models from the maximum likelihood set, information criteria use penalization to the log-likelihood to select models, whereas CMC uses the asymptotic $\chi^2$ calibration of the likelihood ratio which gives the CMC selection a familiar frequentist interpretation; the CMC selection at level $\alpha_n$ is the most sparse model in ${\cal M}_{ml}$ not rejected by the likelihood ratio test at level $\alpha_n$.
+Models selected by information criteria do not have a unified interpretation as their interpretations depend on the underlying motivations of the criteria which are different.